Inboxer vs Shortwave

 | Approval-gated AI actions | nothing sends without you | |

-| Works with Outlook | supported; Gmail remains the lead experience | |
+| Works with Outlook | not supported; Gmail / Google Workspace only | |

-| Starting price | $19/mo, 7-day free trial | $24/seat/mo (annual), 14-day trial |
+| Starting price | $19/workspace/month (1 user included), 7-day free trial | from $30/seat/mo (up to $120 for the top AI tier), 14-day trial |

 Which one is right for you?